Last Updated on: 27th September 2023, 08:16 am

-If the red in your parrot’s poop is blood, the bleeding may be due to:
+If the red (or black) in a parrot’s poop is blood, the bleeding may be due to the following:

-If that’s true, then the droppings will contain streaks of red, the urine will be slightly red, and there may be flecks of black.
-In more severe cases, the parrot may not pass any healthy feces and will have diarrhea that’s bloody.
+If so, the droppings will contain streaks of red, the urine will be slightly red, and there may be flecks of black.
+The parrot may not pass healthy feces or have bloody diarrhea.

-TIt may be a simple tear around their anus that requires time to heal with supervision.
-However, it could also indicate fatal internal bleeding.
+The blood may be due to a tear around the anus that needs to heal or internal bleeding.

 Why Is My Parrot’s Poop Brown?

-Brown poop can have benign or serious implications.
-If the poop is rusty-brown, tar-like, or black, it could indicate that your parrot is bleeding internally.
-This injury will be high within the digestive tract.
+If the poop is rusty-brown, tar-like, or black, this suggests the parrot is bleeding internally.
+An injury will likely be within the upper digestive tract.

-However, black-ish or brown poop can also mean the parrot’s healthy droppings have sat for too long.
 Poop will naturally darken as it dries.
-If your parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.
+If a parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.

 Why Is My Parrot’s Poop Light Green?

-While green is a healthy color, your parrot’s feces should lean toward a dark green.
-If the poop is very light in color, even pea-green, this could indicate liver damage.
-This will be accompanied by other signs of illness, such as:
+While green poop is healthy, a parrot’s feces should be dark green.
+If the poop is very light-colored, even pea-green, this could indicate liver damage.

 Why Is My Parrot’s Poop White?

-Your parrot’s feces may come out white or be clay-like in their texture.
-There may also be too much water or not enough.
-In this case, your parrot may have issues with its pancreas or other digestive organs.
+A parrot’s feces may come out white or clay-like in texture, and there may be too much or too little water.
+If so, the parrot may have issues with its pancreas or other digestive organs.

 Why Is My Parrot’s Poop Yellow?